Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 • Potentially higher risk (and higher benefit)

-And in the face of these complexities, the need for clear, accessible product understanding doesn’t stop at the sales conversation.
-It equally extends to internal support teams, external healthcare professionals, and even patient education initiatives.
+And in the face of these complexities, the need for clear, accessible product understanding extends beyond the sales conversation to encompass internal support teams, external healthcare professionals, and even patient education initiatives.

 But understanding what a product does is just the first piece of the puzzle.
 It’s equally essential to understand how, when, and why it’s used in real-world care settings, even (especially, in fact) for those without a clinical background.
 After all, even a small misunderstanding at the commercial level can contribute to missteps at the point of care.